Polymer/polymer/PRIMER.md

 *Note, computing functions will only be called once all dependent properties are defined (`!=undefined`).
 If one or more of the properties are optional, they would need default `value`'s defined in `properties` to ensure the property is computed.*

+Computed properties are implicitly `readOnly`, and cannot be manually set.

 ```html
 <dom-module id="x-custom">
   <template>